halajun/halajun.github.io/_pages/about.md

 # Recent News

 * I have one paper accepted in IROS 2020!
-(01 Jul 2020)
+(01 July 2020)
 * My PhD program is coming to the end soon and I am now looking for Post-doctoral position and job opportunities.
 Please feel free to contact me if you are interested in recruiting me.
-(Jul 2020)
+(July 2020)

 # Publications